-The dream of an introvert is to be alone… forever… Did I say that?
+The dream of an introvert is being alone… forever… Did I say that?
 Well, certainly not entirely true but we do prefer our alone times.

 If you love going out every so often and socialising, then good on ya!
 It’s not a bad thing but then there are days where you just want to isolate yourself and do your own things for a while or just to recharge your energy.

 There are many benefits of doing your own stuff at your own time.
 You know, like being productive, doing your own thing without being judged, being creative and whatnot.
 Here, I’ll be listing the reasons why being alone can benefit yourself.

 So grab your mug of coffee or tea and let’s get right into it!

 You can say that you’re also productive when you’re out with your friends but you can be more productive when you’re alone and not have distractions.

 Although, when you’re out with friends during study sessions, you’re more likely to be unproductive when you got those types of friends who fool around you.
 You also won’t get interrupted doing your own thing when you’re alone.